 The Certification Maintenance Program (CMP) is the vehicle used to monitor the continued skill development of certified interpreters.
 Certification maintenance is a way of ensuring that practitioners maintain their skill levels and keep up with developments in the interpreting field, thereby assuring consumers that a Certified interpreter provides quality interpreting services.

-Once certified, members must maintain their certification through continuing education and membership in RID.
+Once certified, members must maintain their certification through continuing education, membership in RID, and compliance with the RID Code of Professional Conduct.
 This is required of all certified members.

 - Maintain current RID membership by paying annual RID Certified Member dues

 - Meet the CEU requirements of the RID Certification Maintenance Program (CMP)

 8.0 Total CEUs with at least 6.0 in PS CEUs

 (up to 2.0 GS CEUs may be applied toward the requirement)

 SC:L’s only–2.0 of the 6.0 PS CEUs must be in legal interpreting topics

 SC:PA’s only–2.0 of the 6.0 PS CEUs must be in performing arts topics

 You may begin earning RID CEUs for your new certification cycle any time on or after your certification start date.
 (Your certification start date is the Results Sent date shown in “View Your Exam History.”
 To see your exam results, please click on “Download Score Report.”
 This PDF document will automatically downloaded to your computer.)